emmajanedrews/base-template/_posts/2018-03-30-your-march-2018-housing-market-update.md

 Once you get into the higher market, do you think it stays the same?

 Actually, it’s on fire as well.
 The market between $300,000 and $1 million had the most improvement, with 12% of homes selling over list price compared to only 7% this time last year.
-We couldn’t find anything over $1 million that closed over list price, but that just goes to show you that **we’re in a very robust market.**&nbsp;
+We couldn’t find anything over $1 million that closed over list price, but that just goes to show you that **we’re in a very robust market.**

 You need to make sure that you’re pricing your house properly.
 If you’re writing an offer as a buyer, you’ve got to make sure come in with your strongest offer, because there’s competition right around the corner.

 I hope this information is useful to you.
 If you have any questions you’d like answered on my next video, please send them to me.
 If I pick yours, I’ll send you a $50 gift card to the restaurant of your choice.
-For any other questions, feel free to reach out to me.<br>&nbsp;
+For any other questions, feel free to reach out to me.<br>